-Today, one of my online meditation students asked me, “What do you think about when meditating?”
+Today, one of my online meditation students asked me what to think about when meditating.

 Good question.
 Thanks for asking.

 The answer really depends on the type of meditation that you are doing, because some types of meditation do involve thinking, and some involve monitoring your self-talk.
 Other forms of meditation, however, do not involve thinking at all.
 Indeed, the entire point in certain forms of meditation is to stop thinking about anything at all.